‘Boy Meets World’ Star Maitland Ward Shakes Her Booty In Tight Leggings & Crop Top

 According to Fox News, Maitland is best known for playing the character of Rachel McGuire on ABC’s former hit teen series, Boy Meets World.
 Rachel popped up in the later seasons of the show and became the female roommate of Eric Matthews (Will Friedle) and Jack Hunter (Matthew Lawrence).

-However, after the show ended Maitland went on to become a social media sensation and cosplay queen while dressing up in elaborate costumes and heading to comic events around the country.
+However, after the show ended, Maitland went on to become a social media sensation and cosplay queen while dressing up in elaborate costumes and heading to comic events around the country.

-Most recently, Maitland has ventured into the adult entertainment business with the release of her new movie, “Drive.”
+Most recently, Maitland has ventured into the adult entertainment business with the release of her new movie, Drive.

-Ward told TMZ that she doesn’t believe the film will ruin her career, and that there is much more to come when it comes to the opportunities that have presented themselves due to her career move.
+Ward told TMZ that she doesn’t believe the film will ruin her career, and that there is much more to come when it comes to the opportunities that have presented themselves since her career move.

 “I’ve been opened up to so many more opportunities because I do this.
 I think I would be limited if I stuck in just a certain typecast situation.
 Now people think of me in a totally new way and are discovering me new.
 So, I want to bring more adult [actresses into the] mainstream,” Ward told the outlet.